daanx/effect-bench/README.md

     first-class resumptions captured under a lambda.
   - `nqueens`: the nqueens 12 problem using a multiple resumes to implement backtracking.
 This measures the impact of multi-shot resumptions.

-* We were also asked by the reviewers to add the `triple` benchmark which uses multi-shot resumptions to search for pythogorean triples.
+  - `triple` uses multi-shot resumptions to search for pythogorean triples.
 As such, it behaves similar to `nqueens`.

 * To make the benchmarking between systems as fair as possible we adjust each benchmark to fit the target system.
 In particular: